irfansharif/irfansharif.github.io/content/blog/from-interns-with-love.md

 and much more.
 Having observed some latent fragility in this area recently, Jayant fleshed out an [equivalent test harness](https://github.com/cockroachdb/cockroach/pull/55521) but focusing instead on [schema changes](https://github.com/cockroachdb/cockroach/pull/54889).
-We constructed a workload generator to execute randomly generated DDL statements, executing within the confines of individual transactions.
+We constructed a workload generator to execute randomly generated <abbrev>DDL</abbrev>
+statements, executing within the confines of individual transactions.
 These statements generate and drop tables on the fly, do the same for columns with randomized types, and are executed concurrently with statements issued against those very tables/columns.
-We leveraged metamorphic methods here by [asserting](https://github.com/cockroachdb/cockroach/issues/56119) against the invariants of the system rather than specific outputs (things like "transactions that have read from a certain column should expect to always find it in subsequent reads").
+We leveraged metamorphic methods here by [asserting](https://github.com/cockroachdb/cockroach/issues/56119) against the invariants of the system rather than specific outputs (things like _transactions that have read from a certain column should expect to always find it in subsequent reads_).
 Put together we were able to cover a large space of possible interleavings and uncovered [several](https://github.com/cockroachdb/cockroach/pull/56858) [critical](https://github.com/cockroachdb/cockroach/pull/56589) [bugs](https://github.com/cockroachdb/cockroach/issues/56230) in the process.

-### Import compatibility
+### 3.5 Import compatibility

 [Monica Xu](https://monicaxu.me/) took a brief hiatus from her aspiring [music career](https://youtu.be/vYrI1rcj-z4) to intern on our Bulk IO team.
-Her team's broadly responsible for getting data in and out of CRDB as fast as possible (specifically import/export and backup/restore).
+Her team's broadly responsible for getting data in and out of <abbrev>CRDB</abbrev> as fast as possible (specifically import/export and backup/restore).
 Monica made several contributions in this area, including enabling [progress tracking](https://github.com/cockroachdb/cockroach/pull/55511) for dump files, supporting [dry run](https://github.com/cockroachdb/cockroach/pull/56080) [imports](https://github.com/cockroachdb/cockroach/pull/56587), and improving `pg_dump`[^pg-dump] compatibility.
-There were kinks to be work out with the latter seeing as how CRDB only supports a [subset](https://www.cockroachlabs.com/blog/why-postgres/) of Postgres syntax, which can be problematic when processing `pg_dump` files as is.
-The particular set of questions Monica helped address was what "reasonable behavior" is when chewing through potentially destructive import directives.
+There were kinks to be work out with the latter seeing as how <abbrev>CRDB</abbrev> only supports a [subset](https://www.cockroachlabs.com/blog/why-postgres/) of Postgres syntax, which can be problematic when processing `pg_dump` files as is.
+The particular set of questions Monica helped address was what _reasonable behavior_ is when chewing through potentially destructive import directives.
 Think `DROP TABLE [IF EXISTS]`, or `CREATE VIEW`, which is particularly tricky given it stores the results of the query it was constructed using, results subject to change during the import process.
-Monica engaged with our product teams when forming these judgements (we now simply [defer to the user](https://github.com/cockroachdb/cockroach/pull/56920) with instructive messaging), and helped [significantly](https://github.com/cockroachdb/cockroach/pull/55126) [ease](https://github.com/cockroachdb/cockroach/pull/57339) the onboarding experience for developers migrating off of their existing installations.
+Monica engaged with our product teams when forming these judgements (we now simply [defer](https://github.com/cockroachdb/cockroach/pull/56920) to the user with instructive messaging), and helped [significantly](https://github.com/cockroachdb/cockroach/pull/55126) [ease](https://github.com/cockroachdb/cockroach/pull/57339) the onboarding experience for developers migrating off of their existing installations.

-## Parting thoughts
+## 4. Parting thoughts

 If you're still here and interested, hit us up.
 And don't let the database-speak throw you off, most of us didn't know any of it coming in.